German court convicts Syrian over stabbing that triggered Chemnitz riots

 German authorities have also issued an international arrest warrant for an Iraqi suspect who has been on the run since the incident.
 They believe he was the main culprit in the killing.

+“No verdict will return Daniel H. to his family and friends but at least it brings some justice in a reality that claims new victims every week,” it said.

+Opinion polls show that the AfD could become the biggest party in the two eastern states of Saxony and Brandenburg, which hold elections on Sept.
+1.

-The trial took place in Dresden, the capital of Saxony state, rather than nearby Chemnitz because of the high level of public interest in the case.
+The trial took place in Dresden, the capital of Saxony state rather than in nearby Chemnitz because of the high level of public interest in the case.

-Reporting by Reuters Television; Writing by Madeline Chambers; Editing by Alison Williams
+Reporting by Reuters Television; Writing by Madeline Chambers; Editing by Alison Williams and Gareth Jones